vikashbaria/Quick-Medical-Store-App/README.md

 This is a **Flutter** project implementing **Firebase** authentication and product management using the **MVVM** architecture.
 The app provides a clean separation of UI, business logic, and data handling, ensuring maintainable and scalable code.

+> ⚡ Note: All UI screens are designed in **Figma** and converted to Flutter.
+You can also watch the demo video [here](https://github.com/vikashbaria/Quick-Medical-Store-App/raw/refs/heads/main/App%20Features.mp4).

 ---

 ## 📱 Features